nikitabobko/AeroSpace/docs/guide.md

 ## Configuring AeroSpace

 AeroSpace will read config file from `~/.aerospace.toml`.
 Please see the following config samples:
-- The default config with comments: [default-config.toml](../config-examples/default-config.toml)
+- The default config contains all possible keys with comments: [default-config.toml](../config-examples/default-config.toml)
 - i3 like config: [i3-like-config-example.toml](../config-examples/i3-like-config-example.toml)

 AeroSpace uses TOML format for the config.
 TOML is a popular format with open specification.
 TOML is easy to read, and it supports